 - Dust your work surface with flour, roll out a portion of dough into a rectangle of size 12 x 11 inches.
 No need to measure exactly, just make sure it isn't too thick or thin.

-- Spreadsheet 2 tsp of butter on the rolled out rectangle, spread 3-4 tbsp of strawberry filling on it.
+- Spreadsheet 2 teaspoon of butter on the rolled out rectangle, spread 3-4 tablespoon of strawberry filling on it.
 Roll it tightly into a log.
 Pinch the seams to seal.

 - Keep a bundt pan greased and dusted with flour ready by the side.
 I used a small bundt pan and a rectangular tin to bake.
 I very well knew, my fellas won't wait for me to click it the next day and i had to save my bundt!!!!

 - Cut the roll into ½ inch roundels, place them in the bundt pan.
 I place 5 rounds at the bottom.
 6 roundels around the walls and filled the center with 4 roundels.